-This letter is to notify you of the determination made by the U.S. Department of Education, Office for Civil Rights (OCR), with respect to the above-referenced complaint filed against the State University of New York, College of Environmental Science and Forestry (the College).
-OCR investigated the complainant's allegation that the College discriminated, on the basis of disability, because the College's website is not accessible to individuals with disabilities.
+This letter is to notify you of the determination made by the U.S. Department of Education, Office for Civil Rights (OCR), with respect to the above-referenced complaint filed against the State University of New York, College of Technology at Canton (the College).
+OCR investigated the complainant's allegation that the College's website is not accessible to individuals with disabilities.

-OCR is responsible for enforcing Section 504 of the Rehabilitation Act of 1973, as amended, 29 U.S.C. § 794 (Section 504), and its implementing regulation at 34 C.F.R.
-Part 104, which prohibit discrimination on the basis of disability in programs or activities receiving financial assistance from the U.S. Department of Education (the Department).
-In addition, OCR is responsible for enforcing Title II of the Americans with Disabilities Act of 1990 (ADA), as amended, 42 U.S.C. § 12131 et seq., and its implementing regulation at 28 C.F.R.
+OCR is responsible for enforcing Section 504 of the Rehabilitation Act of 1973 (Section 504), as amended, 29 U.S.C. § 794, and its implementing regulation at 34 C.F.R.
+Part 104, which prohibit discrimination on the basis of disability in programs and activities receiving financial assistance from the U.S. Department of Education (the Department).
+OCR also is responsible for enforcing Title II of the Americans with Disabilities Act of 1990 (the ADA), 42 U.S.C. § 12131 et seq., and its implementing regulation at 28 C.F.R.
 Part 35.
 Under the ADA, OCR has jurisdiction over complaints alleging discrimination on the basis of disability that are filed against certain public entities.
-The College is a recipient of financial assistance from the Department, and is a public postsecondary education system.
+The College is a recipient of financial assistance from the Department and is a public postsecondary education system.
 Therefore, OCR has jurisdictional authority to investigate this complaint under both Section 504 and the ADA.

-This letter summarizes the applicable legal standards, the information gathered during the investigation, and how the complaint was resolved.
+This letter summarizes the applicable legal standards, the information gathered during the investigation, and how the investigation was resolved.